timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 ![daily eth volume of assets](https://assets.timescale.com/docs/images/tutorials/nft-tutorial/daily-eth-volume-of-assets.jpg)

 <highlight type="note">
-The graph above uses a logarithmic scale, which we configured in the graph's settings in Superset.
+This graph uses a logarithmic scale, which you can configure in the graph's settings in Superset.
 </highlight>

 ### Comparison of daily ETH volume of multiple collections
 How does the daily volume of ETH spent on assets in one collection compare to others?
-We use the query below to answer that question, using CryptoKitties and Ape Gang as examples, finding the daily ETH spent on buying assets in those collections in the past three months.
-You can extend this query to monitor and compare the daily volume spent on your favorite NFT collections and find patterns in sales.
+This query uses CryptoKitties and Ape Gang as examples, to find the daily ETH spent on buying assets in those collections in the past three months.
+You can extend this query to monitor and compare the daily volume spent on your favorite NFT collections and find patterns in sales:

 ```sql
 /* Daily ETH volume of NFT transactions: CryptoKitties vs Ape Gang? */